kubeflow/website/content/en/docs/components/training/explanation/fine-tuning.md

 image classification, or another ML domain, fine-tuning can drastically improve performance and applicability of pre-existing models to new datasets and problems.

-## Why Training Operator Fine-Tune API Matter ?
+## Why does the Training Operator's Fine-Tuning API Matter ?

-Training Operator Python SDK introduction of Fine-Tune API is a game-changer for ML practitioners operating within the Kubernetes ecosystem.
-Historically, Training Operator has streamlined the orchestration of ML workloads on Kubernetes, making distributed training more accessible.
+The introduction of the Fine-Tuning API in the Training Operator is a game-changer for ML practitioners operating within the Kubernetes ecosystem.
+Historically, the Training Operator has streamlined the orchestration of ML workloads on Kubernetes, making distributed training more accessible.
 However, fine-tuning tasks often require extensive manual intervention, including the configuration of training environments and the distribution of data across nodes.
-The Fine-Tune API aim to simplify this process, offering an easy-to-use Python interface that abstracts away the complexity involved in setting up and executing fine-tuning tasks on distributed systems.
+The Fine-Tuning API aims to simplify this process, offering an easy-to-use Python interface that abstracts away the complexity involved in setting up and executing fine-tuning tasks on distributed systems.

-## The Rationale Behind Kubeflow's Fine-Tune API
+## The Rationale Behind Kubeflow's Fine-Tuning API

-Implementing Fine-Tune API within Training Operator is a logical step in enhancing the platform's capabilities.
+Implementing the Fine-Tuning API within the Training Operator is a logical step in enhancing the platform's capabilities.
 By providing this API, Training Operator not only simplifies the user experience for ML practitioners but also leverages its existing infrastructure for distributed training.
 This approach aligns with Kubeflow's mission to democratize distributed ML training, making it more accessible and less cumbersome for users.
-The API facilitate a seamless transition from model development to deployment, supporting the fine-tuning of LLMs on custom datasets without the need for extensive manual setup or specialized knowledge of Kubernetes internals.
+The API facilitates a seamless transition from model development to deployment, supporting the fine-tuning of LLMs on custom datasets without the need for extensive manual setup or specialized knowledge of Kubernetes internals.